 Lift your knee, bring it to the other side of the body and touch it with the opposite hand

-It is essential to bring your foot to the OTHER side of your body; it comes more natural to move the hand, but the point is to move the foot.
+It is essential to bring your foot to the OTHER side of your body; it comes more naturally to move the hand, but the point is to move the foot.
 So do not simply raise your foot and touch it with the opposite hand.

 These exercises are designed primarily to improve the coordination between your brain hemispheres since the two sides of the body are controlled by different parts of the brain.
 By performing tedious, repetitive activities, you use only partially your brain.
 This exercise is designed to make it fire on all cylinders.